FoodStandardsAgency/food_gov_uk_d8/README.md

 ## Two factor Authentication (TFA)

-The site uses the [TFA module](https://www.drupal.org/project/tfa) along with the [Google authenticator login](https://www.drupal.org/project/ga_login) to provide TFA via services such as Authy.
+The site uses the [TFA module](https://www.drupal.org/project/tfa) along with the [Google authenticator login](https://www.drupal.org/project/ga_login) to provide two factor authentication via third party services such as Authy.
-The TFA module relies on **encryption profiles** from the [Encrypt module](https://www.drupal.org/project/encrypt) and encryption keys from the [Key module](https://www.drupal.org/project/key) .
+The TFA module is used to produce seed values for [TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm) authentication, which are encrypted with a [Key](https://www.drupal.org/project/key) and stored in the **users_data** table.

-FSA goes one step further and stores these keys with a web service called [lockr](http://lockr.io).
+On FSA the key used to encrypt the seed values (seed_key) is stored* with a web service called [lockr](http://lockr.io).
-The TFA key is stored in Lockr and retrieved as necessary.
-The retrieval occurs via a REST API which authenticates requests with certificate.

-You can see the location of this certificate by logging into the prod/dev environment and navigating to **/admin/config/system/lockr** and selecting 'advanced'.
+Communication with lockr requires a valid certificate.
+You can see the location of this certificate by logging into the prod/dev environment, navigating to **/admin/config/system/lockr** and selecting 'advanced'.
-Note that there are **separate certificates** for dev/production.
+Note that there are **separate certificates** for dev/production/stage.

 #### Setup
 - Enable the TFA in the TFA module settings: **/admin/config/people/tfa**